oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

     The seed is not used in this code.
 However, the library expects a valid seed.
     :::

-4. Create your "hello world" message, serialize it into JSON, and convert it to trytes
+4. Create your "hello world" message and serialize it into JSON.

     ```js
     const message = JSON.stringify({"message": "Hello world"});
     const messageInTrytes = Converter.asciiToTrytes(message);
     ```

-5. Define a transaction that sends the message to the address
+5. Define a message that sends the message to the address

     ```js
     const transfers = [